-I wonder if you’re like me when it comes to tracking everything?
+I wonder if you’re like me when it comes to tracking your progress?

 I used to hate it passionately.
 I mean, how much geekier can you get?
 And all these vain people scrupulously jotting down their weight.
 Pathetic!

-And then one day I decided to buy myself scales.
-I joyously stepped on them just to see that I hit 100 kg mark.
+And then, one day, I decided to buy myself scales.
+I joyously stepped on them to see that I hit 100 kg mark.
 WHAT?!
-I came to my sense around that time and started tracking, not only my weight but my learning progress as well.
+I came to my senses around that time and started tracking, not only my weight but my learning progress as well.

-Can you actually imagine a runner who just runs around and one day shouts out: “I’m gonna win a marathon”!
-And then an old man standing nearby strikes a conversation, something along these lines:
+Can you imagine a runner who runs around and one day shouts out: “I’m gonna win a marathon”!
+And then an older man standing nearby strikes a conversation, something along these lines:

 – “That’s amazing!
 So what’s your best time so far?”

 + “Best?
 Uhmm, dunno, really.
 I guess it’s not that important to me.”

 – “Have you ever run a marathon before?!”

 + “I’m not sure.
 But once I ran so long that my feet hurt and I had an ouchie.”